 Have you ever wanted to create a referral network so you did not have to spend hours cold-calling or networking to build your client base?
 A good referral network can dramatically drive down the cost of customer acquisition (CAC).
-Many think that simply profiling their prospects is the big magic bullet but understanding your target isn’t enough, you must take the information you have gleaned and interact with those who have the potential to purchase your products or services on multiple levels.
+Many think that simply profiling their prospects is the magic bullet, but understanding your target isn’t enough.
+You must take the information you have gleaned about those who have the potential to purchase your product and interact with them on multiple levels by:

-- by chatter in their own industry or in tribes as they are called of like-minded consumers
+- Chatter in their own industry (or “tribes” of like-minded consumers)

 Think about the last time you purchased service or item that was recommended by others.
-Sure it’s one of the secrets to Amazon’s success.
-Because we can see what others think about something, it helps us make our decision.
-And it’s not just Amazon, look to Airbnb, TripAdvisor and Chewy’s as other examples.
-I won’t even purchase a dog toy without knowing what the ratings and reviews are.
+It’s one of the keys to Amazon’s success.
+On every product page we can look and see what others think about it, and that helps us make our decision.
+And it’s not just Amazon; look to Airbnb, TripAdvisor, and Chewy’s as other examples.
+Some consumers won’t even purchase a dog toy without knowing what the ratings and reviews are.

-You also need to be consistent in order to build trust this means that if every Friday you post a blog on social media you must do so every Friday—no exceptions.
+You also need to be consistent in order to build trust.
+This means that if every Friday you write a blog post on social media, you must do so every Friday—no exceptions.
 People will come to expect and rely on your timely information.

-Lastly, if you arrange to meet virtually or in person please keep the appointment at all costs as you are in the trust-building business when you are in prospecting mode.
+Lastly, if you arrange to meet virtually or in person, keep the appointment at all costs.
+You are in the trust-building business when you are in prospecting mode.

 The last thing you need is negative chatter; no one buys the product or service with a single-star rating.